-Foreign currency forward contracts in effect as of March 31, 2018 and December 31, 2017, had durations of 1 to 21 months.
-These contracts have been designated as cash flow hedges and any unrealized gains or losses on these foreign currency forward contracts are reported in accumulated other comprehensive income (loss) (referred to as AOCI in the tables below).
+Foreign currency forward contracts in effect as of June 30, 2018 and December 31, 2017, had durations of 1 to 18 months and 1 to 21 months, respectively.
+These contracts have been designated as cash flow hedges and unrealized gains or losses on the portion of these foreign currency forward contracts that are included in the effectiveness test are reported in accumulated other comprehensive income (loss) (referred to as AOCI in the tables below).
 Realized gains and losses of such contracts are recognized in revenues when the sale of product in the currency being hedged is recognized and in operating expenses when the expense in the currency being hedged is recorded.
-Prior to the adoption of ASU 2017-12, to the extent ineffective, hedge transaction gains and losses were reported in other income (expense), net.
-Upon adoption of ASU 2017-12, we recognize all fair value changes of derivatives in earnings in the same line item in our condensed consolidated statements of income that has been impacted by the hedged item.
+Prior to the adoption of ASU 2017-12 on January 1, 2018, to the extent ineffective, hedge transaction gains and losses were reported in other income (expense), net.
+Effective January 1, 2018, we recognize all fair value changes of derivatives in earnings, including any ineffective portion, in the same line item in our condensed consolidated statements of income that has been impacted by the hedged item.